 Our menu makes typical bar franchise food look like a bucket o’ chum

 The biggest knock against the usual type of sports bars is the terrible quality of the food if you’re lucky enough to have the option.
 The icehouse down the road will only offer something like overly-salted bar nuts or maybe stale popcorn.
 Go one step up to a smoky dive, and you might be able to order soggy fries, charred mozzarella sticks with cold marinara, and undercooked chicken wings at best.

 But what about your bar?
 If you open up a Shuckin’ Shack Oyster Bar franchise, you’ll be serving fresh oysters, spicy shrimp, and surf-n-turf instead, which gives you more than a leg up.
 It’ll give you the means to offer the local community a different experience than expected, which brings us to our next point.

 Maintain a family-friendly atmosphere without sacrificing a full-service bar franchise

 Who says a bar has to be an adults-only affair?
-At Shuckin’ Shack, we’ve designed our bar franchise locations to be family-friendly as well as set up for a high volume of alcohol sales – if you earn it first.
+At Shuckin’ Shack, we’ve designed our bar and grill franchise locations to be family-friendly as well as set up for a high volume of alcohol sales – if you earn it first.
 With the right atmosphere, your regular guests will perch themselves on bar stools for hours, but it doesn’t stop there!

 A significant proportion of your regulars will also come in with their families and friends for dinner, most likely on busy weekends.
 So, the secret to balancing a bar franchise with a family-friendly vibe is that you want the same guests to return not only to drink but to eat as well.
 It raises sales and boosts your brand like no other if you do it right.